 - Previous heart attack or angina

 - Being overweight

-- Family history of heart disease, including father or brother diagnosed before age 55, or mother or sister diagnosed before age 65.
+- Family history of heart disease, father or brother diagnosed before age 55, mother or sister diagnosed before age 65.

 Lifestyle changes such as quitting tobacco, getting regular exercise, and eating healthy foods, can lower your risk for heart attack.